 Residential and commercial real estate professionals are some of the busiest people in the business world.
 They are constantly on the go, juggling multiple clients, properties, and deadlines.
 In such a fast-paced industry, time is money and every minute counts.
-That’s why hiring a virtual assistant (VA) can be a great solution for real estate professionals who want to free up their time and focus on what they do best – buying and selling properties.
+Hiring a virtual assistant (VA) can be a great solution for real estate professionals who want to free up their time and focus on what they do best – buying and selling properties.
 However, despite the many benefits of virtual assistance, many real estate professionals still fail to hire VAs.
-In this article, we’ll explohis is and how to avoid the common pitfalls of hiring a virtual assistant.
+In this article, we’ll explore is and how to avoid the common pitfalls of hiring a virtual assistant.

 The benefits of hiring a virtual assistant